tobyf93/show-us-what-you-got/README.md

 ```
 Now when you change code in the project src folder, nodemon will re-transpile, re-run unit tests, and re-start the program.
 See for yourself, go ahead and try changing test-two/src/index.js.

+## Test Three

+Currently, the 'test three' project includes a single file (menu-data.json), which as you may have guessed, contains a menu structure represented as JSON.

+Using React and which ever other tools/libraries you choose, implement a website that includes a working menu that renders the menu items from the provided JSON file.

+The website does not necessarily need to include any content, your focus should be on the menu.
+Feel free to extend or manipulate the structure of the JSON file if necessary.